Applying for a loan

-Applying for financing can be one of the most exasperating aspects of buying a home for a buyer, but it doesn't have to be.
+Many people believe that applying for a loan is one of the most distressing parts of buying a home, but it doesn't have to be.

-I have a close business relationship with many lending companies in Cumberland, and they've helped me learn a few things that will make the loan application process a breeze.
+I have a close relationship with some lenders in the Cumberland area, and they've helped me understand some things that make the loan application process effortless.

-1 – Put together a list of questions about your loan program
+1 – Compile a list of questions about your loan program

-I or one of my trusted lenders can assist you with understanding the advantages and disadvantages of each program, because it can be hard to understand the characteristics of both fixed and adjustable rate mortgages.
+I or one of my lender contacts will be able to help you understand the advantages and disadvantages of both programs, because it's hard to know the characteristics of fixed and adjustable rate mortgages.

-Locking in the rate indicates that a mortgage lender holds to the interest rates for the loan – typically at the time the loan application is presented.
+By locking in the rate, your mortgage lender is committing to the interest rates for the loan – normally at the time the loan application is submitted.

-By floating the rate, you can lock the rate at any time between the day of your loan application and issuance of closing documents.
-Those who choose to float conclude interest rates will drop in the near future.
+By floating the rate, you can lock the rate at any time between application and issuance of closing documents.
+Those who elect to float presume interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

 3 – Determine if you want to pay additional points to decrease your interest rate

-Generally you can opt to pay additional points to lower the rate of your mortgage loan.
-Every point is 1 percent of the mortgage loan and is payable in cash at closing.
+If you elect to pay additional points to lower the interest rate of your mortgage loan, you will do so by paying for them in cash at closing.
+Every point is 1 percent of the mortgage loan.

 4 – Bring your paperwork

-Getting a mortgage loan requires lots of paperwork, so you should take some time to get all your documentation together.
-Click here to get a list of general loan documentation.
+Acquiring a mortgage loan requires a lot of paperwork, so you should take some time to get your documents together.
+Click here for a list of common loan documentation.